This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 What are the changes?

-The changes will require all landlords where the aggregate of UK self-employed income and rental income is over £50,000 to file a Return each quarter (this threshold will lower to £30,000 per year from 2027).
+The changes will require all qualifying landlords to file a Return each quarter.
 This quarterly Return will contain your rental income and expenditure using the same categories as you currently use in the UK Tax Return.
 The annual Tax Return will remain so that we can include other income, other expenditure missed earlier in the year, claims for other reliefs and other adjustments.
 The quarterly Returns must be filed within 30 days of the quarter end.

 What will you need to do?